adityapaul18/profile-page/README.md

 You can use it as astandard template for your own site it contains componnts thaat include dynamic rating updating of codechef,hackerearth and codeforces rating,  responsive components setup for mobile view, smooth scroll to required section onn the page and user friendly layout.

-it wi be updating whenver new ideas pop inn my mind, you can also suggest new ideas to include,
+It will be updating whenver new ideas pop inn my mind, you can also suggest new ideas to include,

 Fork it , make changes and pull request

 Keep open - sourcing